Literary Chinese in Vietnam: Literary Chinese

-The Vietnamese terms for writing in Chinese are chữ Hán ('Chinese writing') or chữ Nho ('Confucian writing') in contrast to chữ Nôm ('Southern writing'), a script for the Vietnamese language.
+The Vietnamese terms for writing in Chinese are chữ Hán ('Han characters') or chữ Nho ('Scholars' characters') in contrast to chữ Nôm ('Southern script'), a script for the Vietnamese language.
 The Nôm script, using a mixture of Chinese characters and locally created characters, became the vehicle for a flourishing vernacular literature, peaking in the late 18th and early 19th centuries.
-However Literary Chinese remained the medium of scholarship and administration for almost all of the period up to the early 20th century.
+However, Literary Chinese remained the medium of scholarship and administration for almost all of the period until the early 20th century.

 History

 The northern part of Vietnam (down to about the 17th parallel) was incorporated into the Han empire in 111 BC, beginning a millennium of Chinese rule, interrupted only by two short-lived revolts.

-At first the empire sought to rule their new possession indirectly through the Vietnamese nobility, but after an influx of refugees fleeing the takeover of Wang Mang (9–23 AD), policy shifted to assimilation, contributing to the revolt of the Trung sisters (39–43).
+At first, the empire sought to rule their new possession indirectly through the Vietnamese nobility, but after an influx of refugees fleeing the takeover of Wang Mang (9–23 AD), policy shifted to assimilation, contributing to the revolt of the Trưng sisters (39–43).
 After the suppression of the revolt, Chinese authorities stepped up assimilation, destroying the estates of Vietnamese nobles, but also opening Chinese education to the Vietnamese.
 A few rose through the civil service to senior positions in the province and elsewhere in the empire.
 As in any other part of the empire, the administrative language of Vietnam was Chinese.

 After the country achieved independence in 938, it continued to use Literary Chinese.

-At first Buddhist monks dominated government and scholarship in the country.

-The next extant writings by Vietnamese authors are poems from the late 10th century, in Chinese, by the Buddhist monks Lac Thuan and Khuông Việt.
+At first, Buddhist monks dominated government and scholarship in the country.
+The next extant writings by Vietnamese authors are poems from the late 10th century, in Chinese, by the Buddhist monks Lạc Thuận and Khuông Việt.

-After three short-lived dynasties, the Ly dynasty (1009–1225) was established with the support of Buddhist clergy.
+After three short-lived dynasties, the Lý dynasty (1009–1225) was established with the support of Buddhist clergy.
 When the first king moved the capital to Hanoi in the following year, he issued the 110-character Edict on the Transfer of the Capital.
 Confucian influence grew over the course of the dynasty, with a Confucian Temple of Literature being erected in the capital in 1070.

-Civil service examinations on the Chinese model began in 1075, and in the following year a college was established for training sons of the ruling elite in the Confucian classics.
+Civil service examinations on the Chinese model began in 1075, and in the following year, a college was established for training sons of the ruling elite in the Confucian classics.